Nuts and Seeds

 Pantry

-Store in a cool, dark, dry place in an airtight container to prevent rancidity and absorption of odors.
+Store in a cool, dark, dry place in an airtight container to prevent rancidity and pest infestation.
+Unshelled peanuts may last longer.

 Refrigerator

-Store in an airtight container to prevent absorption of odors and extend freshness.
+Store in an airtight container or heavy-duty plastic bag to prevent absorption of odors and moisture, which can lead to rancidity.

 Freezer